coleman-c/ColeSoft.Extensions.Logging.Splunk/README.md

 services.AddLogging(builder => builder.AddSplunk());
 ```
-As a minimum the following configuration must be supplied to that the provider know where
+As a minimum the following configuration must be supplied so that the provider knows where
 to send the data and with what credential:
 ```json
 "Logging": {